lhviet/arxiv-crawler/README.md

 ### Results
 A csv file named `ArXiv.csv` will be created in the same location of the crawlers/caller

+### Technology
+The Crawler uses [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) library to parse the HTML document to extract the needed information.

 ## Future work
 Figure out to extract Keywords from Title & Abstract